dividat/playos/Readme.md

 - `bundle-VERSION.raucb`: RAUC bundle that can be used to update systems.
 Note that it is signed with a dummy development key.
 Real deployments would resign the bundle with `rauc resign`.
 - `disk.img`: Preinstalled system with A/B and data partitions for testing.

+For quicker development cycles you may pass skip building the installer or RAUC bundle: `nix build --arg buildInstaller false --arg buildBundle false`.

 ### Virtual machine

 A helper is available to quickly start a virtual machine (QEMU needs to be available):